Hiring an Attorney to Handle Your Criminal Case Involving Government Contracts

 Why Do So Many Federal Contractors Get Indicted, Charged by a Grand Jury, and Ultimately Convicted of Government Contractor Fraud Civil or Criminal?

-Hiring an attorney to handle your criminal case involving government contract fraud can be very tricky.
+Hiring an attorney to handle your criminal case involving government contractor fraud can be very tricky.
 However, care must be taken.
 The outcome can depend on your hiring strategy.
 When criminal cases involve government contracts, the criminal justice system becomes even more complex.

 Federal prosecutors like when government contractors hire local criminal attorneys who are not experienced in government contract laws.
 Contractor indictments increase without the best criminal defense attorney in a government contract fraud case.
 Likewise, criminal indictment by a jury at trial also increases.
-In order to reduce your chances of getting a case dismissed, getting indicted, or criminally convicted, you must retain legal counsel who has both federal government contracting and criminal defense experience.
-One without the other spells disaster.

 Contractor defense attorneys not only have to understand the court rules but also have to master the federal procurement regulations.
 Many firms work together with criminal defense attorneys and government contractor fraud lawyers on the same defense team.
 Many businesses make the mistake of hiring one or the other.